 When do the tours take place?

-The YanSan tour runs rain or shine; every Thursday from 6:00pm to 8:00pm
+The YanSan tour runs rain or shine; every Tuesday, Thursday, and Saturday from 6:00pm to 8:00pm

 All planned food and beverage tastings are included in ticket price, more than enough to leave you satisfied.

 We take up to a maximum of 4 people per tour group.

 Wear comfortable clothing and shoes for walking.
 Bring rain gear or sun protection; our tour takes place rain or shine.